Heuchera Villosa vs Americana: What’s The Difference?

 Both plants are considered equally hardy.
 They can be grown in 4-9 USDA hardiness zones.
 But Heuchera villosa is more heat-loving and grows better in the south than in the north.
 So plant it in a place that is more protected from frosty winds.

-At the same time, Heuchera americana likes cooler places and is fine in the north.
+At the same time, Heuchera Americana likes cooler places and is fine in the north.

 Heuchera villosa also does not tolerate full sun all day.
 It prefers sun for up to 6 hours a day.
 Heuchera americana can grow in full sun or partial shade depending on the variety (darker varieties tolerate full sun better).